binbin83/nlp_pipeline/README.md

 - 'morph': list of morphological analysis
 - 'doc': the original doc object of the library

+## Speed
+With used RTX A4000 GPU 8Go, apply the nlp pipeline on  a 10 millions words corpus took:
+- ~70 minutes for Stanza
+- ~ xx minutes for Spacy trf

 ## Embeddings

 The embeddings can be buil with the following models: Word2vec, Fastext, Doc2vec, LDA, LSA, ELDA, and HDP